Now part of the Wedgwood group, William Adams founded the company in 1769 in Staffordshire, England.

 The fine Beleek Parian baskets with delicate woven bases and flowing floral decorations are the Belleek classics for collectors.
 Their ware is said to be resistant to dust and cracks due to a secret glaze.

-Berlin K.P.M. suffered a great deal during WW II - a tragic history indeed.
+Berlin K.P.M. suffered a great deal during WW II - the most tragic history of all china manufacturers histories.
 Their current production concentrates on gift ware rather than figurines with a switch towards large vases and bowls.
-See also Dresden China history (below).
+See also Dresden china manufacturers history (see under 'D').

 If you look back to the true history, the porcelain is named after the place (a bit like 'Derby' or 'Worcester').
 The first Capodimonte was produced in Naples, Italy from 1759 to 1780 at the ‘Royal Naples Factory’.
-The new factory was set in a Royal Wood named Capodimonte (translates literally as "the head of the mount") from which the porcelain got its name.
+The new factory was set in a Royal Wood named Capodimonte (translates literally as "the head of the mount" or "the top of the hill") from which the porcelain got its name.
 These original pieces are very rare and hard to find for collectors, mostly because they are housed in Museums.

 As you might guess, there is a connection between Capodimonte and Meissen.
 King Charles of Naples married the granddaughter of Augustus II who, of course, founded Meissen.